Veslyquix/Guide/README.md

 ```

 Labels have a colon `:` at the end and almost always have `ALIGN 4` before them.

+Tip: Typically definition files are `#include`d before others so that your .CSV tables and .event files can refer to them.

 Neither a label nor definition actually adds any data to the rom.